 XII.
 Major Information and Locator Systems

-The Commission’s Web site.
-Provides access to agency records including: the Commission’s decisions and orders; procedural rules; budgets; performance reports; press releases; the OSH Act; and job announcements.
+The Commission’s Website.
+This provides access to agency records, including the Commission’s decisions and orders, procedural rules, budgets, performance reports, press releases, the OSH Act, and job announcements.
 Final decisions of the Commission are also available in commercial publications.

 Case files.
-Individual files for all cases processed and/or decided by the Commission including all documents filed in a given case.
+These include individual files for all cases processed and/or decided by the Commission including all documents and pleadings filed in a given case.
 For cases that go to a hearing, the file may contain transcripts of the hearing and any exhibits entered into the record.

 Administrative systems.
-Record management systems for case tracking, payroll/personnel services, procurement services, accounting services, and travel services.
+This includes record management systems for case tracking, payroll/personnel services, procurement services, accounting services, and travel services.